-Peak season Europe, also known as high season or summer travel season, is the most popular time to travel throughout Europe.
+Peak season Europe, also known as high season, or more often the summer travel season, is the most popular time to travel to Europe.

-The accepted peak season travel months are June, July, and August, roughly between US Memorial Day and Labor Day, with random weeks in May or September, depending on the year.
+The accepted high season travel months are June, July, and August, roughly between the U.S. holidays of Memorial Day and Labor Day, with random weeks backing into May or flowing into September, depending on who you ask.

-Witness the crowds, the higher prices, and the large number of European group tours - all more abundant in the summer travel season.
+Witness the crowds, the higher prices, the large numbers of tour groups - all more abundant in peak travel season.

-Europe is spit-shined and dressed to the nines with an eye toward the tourist Dollar.
-And the tourist Yen.
-And the tourist [name your own currency here].
+Europe is spit-shined and dressed to the nines with an eye toward the tourist Dollar, the Yen, and [name your own currency here].

-Museums and attractions are full.
+Museums and historical sights are full.
 Restaurants are fuller.

-There’s excitement in the air during peak season Europe, as tourists from throughout the world jostle to see the wonders of centuries of Continental history, culture, art, and archi-tecture.
+There’s excitement in the air during peak season Europe, as tourists from around the world jostle to see the wonders of centuries of Continental history, culture, art, and architecture.

 They come in droves, with lines for entering even mundane attractions as long as those at Disney World.